 Every now and then you’re going to come across a project where you to to cut some wood.
 Whether that’s cutting a limb off a tree or rough cutting a piece of lumber.
 A good reciprocating saw is not the ideal tool to use, but it will get the job done.

-9. Adjustable Wrench
+9. Impact Wrench

-An adjustable wrench is another must have tool.
+An impact wrench is another must have power tool.
 You’ll find yourself grabbing for it with a lot of your plumbing projects.
 It can be used on toilet bolts, sink drains, connecting the water hoses for the washer and refrigerator and many other nut and bolt combinations.
 This is another instance where multiple sizes comes in handy, but get a middle of the road size and you’ll be good most of the time.

 10. Cordless Drill